 1. An extremely annoying, inconsiderate person most commonly associated with Harley riders.

 2. A loud and obnoxious person who owns or frequently rides a Harley.

-The cacophony is unbelievable, and it is most upsetting seeing all of these people misrepresenting the color black which is what I mostly wear on my travels.
+The cacophony is unbelievable, and it is most upsetting seeing all of these people misrepresenting my favorite color black.

 Sunset from my hostel window.